*July 23, 2020 – This story has been updated to reflect the reopening of Hildene.

-The Shelburne Museum, another big name attraction, will not open this summer.
 Ben & Jerry’s, a top tourism destination, is currently not offering factory tours at its Waterbury location (you can still stop by the scoop shop, which is offering window service and curbside pick up).

 But the good news is that you can still experience Vermont, even if it’s not quite the same this year.

 Before you visit any Vermont attractions or destinations, be sure to check online or call ahead for updates.
 You can also find information about travel restrictions at www.vermontvacation.com.

 Here’s a list of popular Vermont attractions reopening.

 6000 Shelburne Road/Route 7, Shelburne

 Mount Snow (Scenic lift rides) – June 26

 Billings Farm & Museum – June 27 (open to members June 25-26)

 Okemo Mountain Resort – June 27 (Timber Ripper coaster, scenic lift rides, golf, disc golf)